manichandana-git/RestaurantMenuDisplay/README.md

 ---

-<h3>It was very inetersting writing these codes including scripting languages.
+<h3>It was very interesting writing these codes including scripting languages.
 I will definetely go ahead and learn more and add more features</h3>

 <h2> Kudos to learning!</h2>